A Beating Heart, Liquid Ocean, and Other Mysteries of Icy Pluto

 “So the Sun is over there, at 30 centimeters [11.8 inches], which means that the Earth should be about here, about 3 millimeters [0.118 inches].
 Something like this.
 If we were to draw Pluto in the same scale, it should be 0.3 millimeters [0.0118 inches], and it should be 1 km [0.6 miles] down the beach,” he continued.

 Pluto is too small compared to Earth and other planets in the solar system, and too far from the Sun.
-Tanguy Bertrand, an astrophysicist and planetary scientist at NASA’s Ames Research Center in California, said that prior to the pictures, everyone thought that Pluto was flat and lacked diversity in terms of terrain and landscape.
-But scientists were baffled by what they saw in the pictures from the New Horizons probe.
+Tanguy Bertrand, an astrophysicist and planetary scientist at NASA’s Ames Research Center in California, said that before the pictures, everyone thought Pluto was flat and lacked diversity in terms of terrain and landscape.
+However, scientists were baffled by what they saw in the photos from the New Horizons probe.

 Everyone thought that Pluto was flat and lacked diversity in terms of terrain and landscape, but that isn’t the case.

-They found a topography that doesn’t seem to fit the tiny planet, literally.
-There are mountains standing up to 2.4 miles high, some as tall as the peaks of Earth’s Alps, and a large basin that’s 1.8 miles deep.
+They found a topography that doesn’t seem to fit the tiny planet.
+There are mountains standing up to 2.4 miles high, some as tall as the peaks of Earth’s Alps, and a large basin 1.8 miles deep.
 For Pluto’s size, this topography is just too enormous.
 Furthermore, the mountains are formed with ice water that reaches minus 382°F.

 Pumping frozen heart